louishenrifranc/ud851-Exercises/README.md

         return new AdapterViewHolder(view);
     }
     ```
-	* OnBindViewHolder: OnBindViewHolder is called by the RecyclerView to display the data at the specified position.
+	* OnBindViewHolder: OnBindViewHolder is called by the RecyclerView to display one element of the List.
     ```java
     public void onBindViewHolder(AdapterViewHolder adapterViewHolder, int position) {
         String contentToDisplay = privateVariableData[position];